 They’re speedy, they’re right here, and they’re all grounded in a commitment to reducing health disparities.
 Mark, set, go!

 Sometimes you just need a quick win.

-A panel I attended last week spent about 90 minutes really getting into the weeds of some serious issues around patient communication.
+A panel discussion I attended recently spent about 90 minutes really getting into the weeds of some serious issues around patient communication.
 Toward the end, the moderator turned to the panel and said, “Well, everyone wants a quick win.”
-He then put the panel members on the spot: could they come up with something that we could do—quickly—to begin to address these deep-seated problems?
+He then put the panel members on the spot: could they come up with something that we could do—quickly—to begin to address these deep-seated problems they’d been discussing?

 In the spirit of that challenge, I’m offering here five quick wins for you and your patient communication.

-I would not have believed this, if I hadn’t seen it happen.
+I’m not sure I would have believed this, if I hadn’t seen it happen.
 And I can’t take credit for it.
 I was observing a role-play, and two physicians were playing parts of ‘patient’ and ‘doctor.’

-This went on for what was probably about three or four minutes, but it seemed to stretch out time.
-The doctor was making a visible effort to listen, often shifting in her chair and taking a slow breath.
+This went on for what was probably about three or four minutes, but it seemed to just stretch out time.
+The doctor was making a visible effort to listen, she was often shifting in her chair and she was taking a slow breath.
 The patient grew increasingly relaxed as he told his story.

 In the debrief, we were all a bit breathless.
 We asked the ‘doctor’ how she felt, what she had done, and why.
-We had been talking, as a group, about the social determinants of health.
+Prior to this, we had been talking, as a group, about the social determinants of health.
 She explained that in this role play, she wanted to learn more about her patient’s life outside the clinical context.